Advice for village halls and community buildings

 The “Expanded Retail Discount Relief”, or extension of Business Rates relief, applies to charitable halls and CASCs, meaning that you should receive 100% rate relief this year.
 (In case of query by local authorities: Clause 7 and 12 (ii) of the Guidance collectively apply, the reference to the Local Govt Act 1988, section 47 is to their powers to grant discretionary relief.
 The Government will reimburse local authorities for the discretionary relief).
 The full guidance is here.

 Information about the Retail, Hospitality and Leisure Grant is available here.
 Your local authority will be able to advise about eligibility and how any grant money may be used.
+If your community hall is a live music venue then you may qualify for support from the Arts Council.

 A new Covid-19 discretionary fund for small/micro businesses is available via local authorities to cover buildings or property costs for organisations with fewer than 50 employees, including charity properties getting charitable business rates relief, which are not eligible for small business rates relief or rural rate relief